Baritone saxophone: Classical music

-In jazz music
+Jazz music

 A number of jazz performers have used the baritone saxophone as their primary instrument.
 It is part of standard big band instrumentation (the larger bass saxophone was also occasionally used up until the 1940s).
 As phrased by Alain Cupper from JazzBariSax.com, "Used a few times in contemporary classical music...it is especially in jazz that this wonderful instrument feels most comfortable."
 One of the instrument's pioneers was Harry Carney, longtime baritone saxophone player in the Duke Ellington band.

-Since the mid-1950s, baritone saxophone soloists such as Gerry Mulligan, Cecil Payne, and Pepper Adams achieved fame, while Serge Chaloff was the first baritone saxophone player to achieve fame as a bebop soloist.
-In free jazz, Peter Brötzmann is notable.
+Baritone saxophone soloists Gerry Mulligan, Cecil Payne, Sahib Shihab, Pepper Adams, Serge Chaloff, and Leo Parker achieved fame in the jazz world.
+Peter Brötzmann is a notable free jazz player.

-A noted Scottish performer is Joe Temperley, who has appeared with Humphrey Lyttelton as well as with the Lincoln Center Jazz Orchestra.
+A noted Scottish performer was Joe Temperley, who appeared with Humphrey Lyttelton as well as with the Lincoln Center Jazz Orchestra.

 More recent notable performers include Hamiet Bluiett (who has also led a group of baritone saxophone players), John Surman, Scott Robinson, James Carter, Stephen "Doc" Kupka of the band Tower of Power, Nick Brignola, Gary Smulyan, Brian Landrus, and Ronnie Cuber.
 In the avant-garde scene, Tim Berne has doubled on bari.
 Jazz/funk player Leo Pellegrino of Lucky Chops and Too Many Zooz has become popular with younger listeners for his aggressive playing style and energetic performances.

 In other music

 The baritone sax is an important part of military bands and is common in musical theater.
-The baritone sax appeared in many early rock-and-roll hits of the 1950s, played a prominent role in many Motown hits of the 1960s, notably by King Curtis, and appeared in the 1970s and beyond in acts such as Bruce Springsteen's E Street Band, played by Clarence Clemons.
+Horn sections with baritone saxophone were used on many rock-and-roll hits of the 1950s, several Motown hits of the 1960s featured baritone saxophonist Mike Terry, and the instrument continued to be used in horn sections in American rock and pop music.
 It is often in the horn sections of funk, blues, Latin, soul bands.

-Prominent baritone saxophonists in contemporary American popular music include Stephen Kupka of Tower of Power, Dana Colley of Morphine, Leroi Moore of the Dave Matthews Band, and John Linnell of They Might Be Giants.
+Prominent baritone saxophonists in contemporary American popular music include Stephen Kupka of Tower of Power, Dana Colley of Morphine, Leroi Moore of the Dave Matthews Band, John Linnell of They Might Be Giants and Martin Perna of Antibalas, the Dap-Kings and TV on the Radio.

 Nigerian Afrobeat singer, musician, and bandleader Fela Kuti typically featured two baritone saxophone players in his band.

 A few modern non-jazz artists have recently begun to incorporate saxophones into their instrumentation.
 The LA Indie rock band Fitz and the Tantrums featured both an alto and a baritone saxophone in their music—most recently their 2016 song "Handclap" from an album of the same name.
 Both were played by band member James King.
 The "Brass house" (experimental jazz/funk) group Too Many Zooz is another group that has popularized the baritone saxophone.
 Originally a New York City subway band, the trio has released three albums and been featured on a TEDxYouth@Budapest segment.

 In popular culture

 Lisa Simpson from the cartoon comedy series The Simpsons plays the baritone sax.

+Haruka Ogasawara from the anime Sound!
+Euphonium plays the baritone sax.